justinsoon/Starship/SKU Adder/readme.md

 - Starbucks Master CSV has duplicate with names being the same.
 Unsure which one is the correct global ID so grabs it all and concats.
 ![CSV View](https://i.imgur.com/Hp9og3A.png)
 ![Completed Excel View](https://i.imgur.com/IsAMhRG.png)

+Currently Barcode will print nan after combining.
+Temp solution: highlight all columns and find and replace 'nan' with ''.